Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Discussion

 Different methods have been developed to isolate forced and internal variations based on detrending \cite{zhang2013}, single-model ensembles \cite{frankcombe2015, olonscheck2017, lehner2020, mann2022}, and deterministic EBMs \cite{mann2014, crowley2000}, among others.
 The application of a Bayesian energy balance framework to the timescale-dependent quantification of forced and internal variance is novel.
 Our method provides a robust and joint separation of the variations at every step in time in a statistically sound way.
-We find a wide agreement of the emulated \textit{forced + internal} variance with that from CMIP5 simulations.
-The fact that the stochastic two-box EBM mimics the temperature variations well is in line with previous finding on a linear relation between external forcing and GMST \cite{geoffroy2013a, macmynowski2011, fredriksen2017, ellerhoff2021}.
-Small differences for HadCM3 and MPI-ESM (Fig.~\ref{fig:spectra}s and u) are similar to those in HadCRUT5 and could be due to the spectral imprint of the El Niño-Southern Oscillation \cite{ellerhoff2022a, ellerhoff2021}.
-Our EBM cannot represent this oscillatory climate mode, which could result in the observed underestimation of the PSD by the emulation.
+Using data from the CESM Large Ensemble Community project \citep{kay2015}, we verify the robustness of our \textit{forced} response (Fig.~\ref{fig:LME}).
+The latter agrees well with the ensemble mean, which shows higher variability due to remaining internal variations that have not been averaged out over the 13 members.
+Hence, our method provides a robust tool to estimate the \textit{forced} response when large ensembles are not available.
+Moreover, we find a wide agreement of the emulated \textit{forced + internal} variance with that from CMIP5 simulations.
+The fact that the stochastic two-box EBM mimics the temperature variations well is in line with previous findings on a linear relation between external forcing and GMST \cite{geoffroy2013a, macmynowski2011, fredriksen2017, ellerhoff2021}.